kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I keep asking them, telling them I'm ready to see it now.
 - Eventually, they show me a still with the details shadowed out.
 - I can see it's definitely me, however.
-- I'm naked and apparently sitting up, although the camera man could be taking the photo from above, I guess, with my head on a pillow.
+- I'm naked and apparently sitting up, although the camera man could be taking the photo from above, I guess, while my head is propped up on a pillow.
 - I'm looking down my naked body - I'm not sure if my eyes are open but I guess they will be as that's how [the Dénia gang's sedating substances function - see Zoe's daughter Yasmin in 2008](../2001-to-2010/2008.md#yasmin-falls-asleep-with-her-eyes-open).
 - Around my groin and genital area is the back of a man's head.
 You can see messy hair.
 - I try to figure out the date of this outrage but it's too difficult as my face is in shadow.